 Dr. Scheinberg currently holds the Vincent Astor Chair at Memorial Sloan Kettering and is Chair of the Molecular Pharmacology Program in the Sloan Kettering Institute.
-He also founded and chairs the Experimental Therapeutics and the Nanotechnology Centers at Memorial Sloan Kettering.
+He also founded and chairs the Experimental Therapeutics and formerly the Nanotechnology Center at MSK.
 He is a professor of medicine and pharmacology and co-chair of the pharmacology graduate program at Weill-Cornell Medical College and a professor at the Gerstner Sloan Kettering Graduate School.
+He founded and is a Director of the Tri-Institutional Therapeutics Discovery Institute of MSK, Cornell, and Rockefeller Universities.

 From 1992 until 2003, Dr. Scheinberg was Chief of the Leukemia Service in Memorial Hospital.
 He has been elected into the American Society of Clinical Investigation, the American Association of Physicians, and the Interurban Club.
 His other awards include the Doris Duke Distinguished Clinical Science Professorship, the Lucille P. Markey Scholarship, the Leukemia and Lymphoma Society Translational Investigator Awards, and CapCure Awards.
 He is an advisor to charitable foundations, cancer centers, and biotech companies.